vivianmiranda/cocoa3_testing/README.md

         (...)
         return self

-Out of caution, we have not implemented these changes in `$ROOTDIR/external_modules/code/CAMB/` because the choice of critical flags depends on the specific models and experiments under consideration in an MCMC.
+Out of caution, we have not implemented these changes in `$ROOTDIR/external_modules/code/CAMB/` because the choice of critical `self.Accuracy` flags depends on the specific models and experiments under consideration in an MCMC.